"When the student is ready, the teacher will appear"

 However, if you want to experiment with passkeys in your apps, you'll soon have a more direct, significantly simpler route.
 Auth0 lab, our research and development arm, is working on integrating passkey to the options Auth0 offers for handling authentication in applications.
 In practice, that means that if you integrate an app with Auth0, using classic protocols such as OpenID Connect, you'll be able to flip a literal switch in the authentication settings and enable passkey support on the authentication prompts used with your app.
 If you already have an app configured to use Auth0 for authentication, you'll be able to flip that switch and enable passkey authentication without touching your code at all.

-If you want to see that flow in action and watch a video version of the screenshot sequence the preceding sections used to describe the main passkey flows, check out the demo below: it was featured during the Developer Days keynote this week.
+If you want to see that flow in action and watch a video version of the screenshot sequence the preceding sections used to describe the main passkey flows, check out the demo below: it was featured during the Developer Days keynote in 2022.

 This barely scratches the surface of what passkey scenarios we believe we can enable with easy, no-code affordances.
 However, this simple demo should be enough to get a sense of what can be achieved and our commitment to promoting the adoption of this new promising technology.